American Standard Faucets Review & Rating Updated: June 3, 2025

 The newer (physical vapor deposition) finish technology is not available from American Standard.
 PVD is a much more robust finish, said by some in the industry to be up to 20 times tougher than standard plated chrome.

-They are no longer cutting edge technology, however.
+They are no longer cutting-edge technology, however.
 Delta has leapfrogged past American Standard's basic ceramic technology with its Diamond Seal Technology (DST) super cartridge introduced in 2007.

 One disc in the two-disc set is diamond coated using a process that deposits microscopic diamond particles on the disc.

-Delta says the diamond coating helps keeps the discs absolutely smooth since the coated disc continuously polishes the other disc so they always mesh perfectly.
+Delta says the diamond coating helps keeps the discs absolutely smooth since the coated disc continuously polishes the other disc, so they always mesh perfectly.

 It also continuously grinds away any mineral deposits that may insinuate themselves between the discs.
 The more you use it, the smoother it gets, says Delta which claims that the cartridge will last up to 5 million rotations (or about 700 years in the average kitchen faucet, 10 times the life expectancy of a standard ceramic cartridge).